ORIGIN STORY: Finding My Way

 The Three Sayings

 During these wandering twenties, I wasn’t sure about much in life.
-The decade had its share of anxiety and self-condemnation.
+The decade had its share of anxiety and darkness.
 The poet Rilke talks about “living the questions” in life.
 I was certainly doing that as I cast about.

 So it was that I interviewed Grandpa.